 - Slice ¼ onion and dice into small pieces.

-- Cut 4 slices ham into small pieces.
+- Cut 4 slices ham and dice into small pieces.

-- In a 10-inch frying pan, heat 1 Tbsp neutral oil and sauté the onion.
+- In a 10-inch frying pan, heat 1 Tbsp neutral oil.
+Add the onion and sauté.

 - Add 3 Tbsp green peas, the mushroom slices, and the ham slices.